HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 ---

+TODO: I think you didn't make it clear that the previous section should be taken as _evidence_ for $\infty$-categories and homotopy theories being the same thing...
+You should make that clearer so that this section hits harder.

+So we see that there is an intuitive sense in which $\infty$-categories "are the same thing" as homotopy theories.
+Wouldn't it be nice if we could make that precise somehow?

+And _this_ is the new justification that I've found for high power or high abstraction theorems!

+It's not clear to me TODO: it doesn't "solve problems" but it lets us make our intuition precise!

+---

+TODO: somewhere we should say something about multiple model structures with the same homotopy category.
+This feels analogous to Caramello's "bridges" (probably put this in a footnote)

+---

 [^1]:
     It turns out there's _also_ a model category structure whose homotopy category gives homotopy equivalence, rather than weak homotopy equivalence.